 King County Veterans Program is here to help with emergency support, employment, housing and financial stability, and legal and end of life planning.
-Auburn Senior Activity Center is offering consultation hours over the phone during COVID-19.
+Call KCVP Seattle at 206-477-8282 or KCVP Tukwila at 206-477-7022.
+The Auburn Senior Activity Center is also offering consultation hours over the phone during COVID-19.
 Call Paul Stayback for assistance at 206-477-0648.